-The Lie-Nielsen No. 102 is a low-angle bevel-up Block Plane, with the body available in either Ductile Iron or Manganese Bronze.
-The bronze bodied version will not rust and it is heavier than its iron counterpart.
-The blade on both versions is made from A2 Tool Steel hardened to Rockwell 60-62, which holds a sharp edge for a long time.
+The Lie-Nielsen No. 102 is a low-angle bevel-up Block Plane, with the body available in Manganese Bronze.
+The bronze body will not rust.
+The blade is made from A2 Tool Steel hardened to Rockwell 60-62, which holds a sharp edge for a long time.
 The No. 102 is 5 ¼” long and the blade is 1 ¼” wide and 1/8” thick.

 The size of this block plane is one inch shorter than Lie-Nielsen’s No. 60-1/2 Adjustable Mouth Block Plane, and is a perfect fit in my hand, which could account for at least one of the reasons I reach for it so often.
-Both versions of the No. 102 are amazingly solid and work wonderfully, but I personally prefer the added heft of the Manganese Bronze version, as
+The No. 102 is amazingly solid and works wonderfully.
+I enjoy the added heft of the Manganese Bronze, as

 I’ve observed that heavier planes have a much greater tendency to run on what I might call autopilot.
 Obviously, adding extra weight to a plane presumes the design is nicely balanced, or the additional weight could easily be counter-productive, but that is certainly not an issue on the No. 102.
 The extra mass helps keep the plane moving through the cut, with seemingly less effort once you get it started on its path.
 On planes with as small of a body as the No. 102, the added weight from the Manganese Bronze will have less of an effect than on the larger frames, but it is still an added benefit.